 Daily Brushing is Essential

-With so much fur, Chow Chows definitely need regular grooming, especially brushing.
+With so much fur, Chow Chows will need regular grooming, especially brushing.
 To keep their coats from matting, you’ll need to brush their coats at least once a day.
-However, it’s recommended you brush them a few times a day.
+However, it’s recommended that you brush them a few times a day.

 Not every owner has the time for this, so once a day is the bare minimum.
 You’ll also want to consider brushing them more frequently during spring and fall, when the Chow starts shedding coats.
 They will have more loose fur during this time.

 For double coats, not all dog brushes work the same.
 The brush needs to be capable of reaching the Chow’s undercoat to really get those loose hairs out.
 Almost every Chow owner I know swears by the Furminator De-shedding Tool.

 In fact, this brush was made for double-coated dogs.